csvlewis/ride-with-me-backend/README.md

 To get a list of all currently available rides with a certain start and end city id, a user can send a POST request to
     https://ride-with-me-backend.herokuapp.com/graphql with the following query in the body:
 ```
-{ "query": "{ searchByCities(startCityId: 1, endCityId:2) { id } }" }
+{ "query": "{ searchRideByCities(startCityId: 1, endCityId:2) { id } }" }
 ```

-Additional ride information can be added with additional query parameters like so:
+More ride information can be requested with additional query parameters like so:
 ```
 { "query": "{ searchByCities(startCityId: 1, endCityId:2) { id description mileage price totalSeats departureTime status driver { firstName lastName } endCity { name } startCity { name } } }" }
 ```